 Name: Code list for concept “Degree of urbanisation” (ID “DEG_URB”).

-Description: This code list provides coded information about the degree to which area of residence is urbanised.
+Description: This code list provides coded information about the degree to which area is urbanised.

-Explanatory notes: This concept is applied if data needs to be categorised by degree to which area of residence is urbanised.
+Explanatory notes: This concept is applied if data needs to be categorised by degree to which area is urbanised.

-Established international standard(s) used as input for the code list: None (see under “Remarks” below for more information).
+Established international standard(s) used as input for the code list: A recommendation on the method to delineate cities, urban and rural areas for international statistical comparisons – endorsed March 2020 by the UN Statistical Commission.

+Recommended Codes